 One option for adjustment is to consider severity and timing.
 Can you declare low level drug convictions or convictions in the distant past irrelevant?
 Consider limiting your lookback period to 5-7 years.

 “We do ask at the appropriate stage of the process if there are any felony convictions and review that as an appropriate risk management step that our current employees would expect us to take.
-We need to check and see if we're considering risk of violence in the workplace.
-Convictions don't mean somebody is going to be violent, but if there is a job related pattern there we do feel we need to ask about it.”
+We need to check and see if we're considering [the] risk of violence in the workplace.
+Convictions don't mean somebody is going to be violent, but if there is a job related pattern there, we do feel we need to ask about it.”
 Heather Ronnow, Chief Human Resources Officer, Kronos World Cuisine

 Ditch the One-Size-Fits-All Approach

 Every candidate has a unique story, and blanket policies across your hiring board might not cut it.
-According to Kevin Herman of Schulze & Burch “If something shows up in a background check, we take into account the severity and when it happened before we make a decision.”
+According to Kevin Herman of Schulze & Burch, “If something shows up in a background check, we take into account the severity and when it happened before we make a decision.”
 Flexibility and case-by-case evaluations can open doors to a diverse pool of talent.

 "At Advocate, we have a Returning Citizens initiative that takes a closer look at background check results and the circumstances surrounding any noted incidents.
 This review allows us to evaluate each person in tandem with our legal team to determine the relevance of the background check results to the position.
 Additionally, we provide education to our leaders around justice-involved team members or a returning citizen.
 We're proud to have hired over 30 individuals through this program that may not have received the chance prior."
 Jerry Baake, former Workforce Development Manager, Advocate Aurora Health